 Rapid Response Research Awards on the MPX-HIV Interface

-In response to the Monkeypox (MPX) outbreak, the District of Columbia Center for AIDS Research (DC CFAR) is announcing a rapid response cycle of pilot awards on the MPX–HIV interface.
+In response to the Orthopoxvirus (MPX) outbreak, the District of Columbia Center for AIDS Research (DC CFAR) is announcing a rapid response cycle of pilot awards on the MPX–HIV interface.
 These awards will provide pilot funds to early stage and new HIV investigators to collect preliminary data that will explore the scientific relationships between the MPX and HIV epidemics with a focus on Washington, DC.

 Investigator Eligibility

-Faculty investigators at the eight participating DC CFAR institutions (American University, Children's National, DC Health, George Washington University, Georgetown University, Howard University, Veterans Affairs Medical Center, and Whitman-Walker) who are full members of the DC CFAR are eligible to apply as Principal Investigators (PIs).
+Faculty investigators at the nine participating DC CFAR institutions (American University, Children's National, DC Health, George Washington University, Georgetown University, Howard University, Veterans Affairs Medical Center, and Whitman-Walker) who are full members of the DC CFAR are eligible to apply as Principal Investigators (PIs).
 PIs must: 1) have a terminal degree; 2) hold a current academic faculty appointment; and 3) be eligible to submit NIH grant applications through their home institution’s office of research.
 PIs can either be Early Stage Investigators or New Investigators in HIV research, i.e. have not been funded for an HIV-related project through an NIH R01 or equivalent grant.
 PIs must be at the rank of Instructor, Research Scientist, Assistant Professor, Associate Professor, or Full Professor.
 Clinical fellows are not eligible to apply as PIs.

 Research Scope